mariohamann/include-iframe/README.md

   - [Limitations](#limitations)
   - [Inspiration](#inspiration)

-The `<include-iframe>` custom element is a simple way to load content from external HTML files via slotted `<iframe>` elements.
-It supports showing a loading state while the iframe content is being loaded.
+The `<include-iframe>` custom element is a simple way to load content from external HTML files.
+It injects the content of a slotted `<iframe>` element and replaces itself and the `iframe` afterwards.
+It supports showing a loading state while the `iframe` content is being loaded.
 Besides being a way for "Client Side Includes", this can be used as a primitive way to offload performance heavy or dynamic content, as e. g.
 [Astro](https://astro.build/) does it with [Server Islands](https://astro.build/blog/future-of-astro-server-islands/).

 -   [GitHub](https://github.com/mariohamann/include-iframe)
 -   [NPM](https://www.npmjs.com/package/@mariohamann/include-iframe)